The Federal Court has determined that employees cannot access paid personal leave whilst stood down.

 The TWU, which was a party to the proceedings, is considering whether it will appeal the decision.
 As always, employers should seek specific advice on their circumstances before applying the decision to its employees.

-Require further information/assistance?
-If you require further information or advice, please contact one of our consultants.
+If you require further information or specific advice about your situation, please contact one of our consultants.